antwan1/Task-Manager-project/README.md

 @manmohansingh -
     Majority of the Data Model still lacks comments which would be added later upon the course of this assignment.

+[12] 19-10-2020 11:17
+@manmohansingh -
+    Made "due Date" visible alongside Project and Title name.
+    Need to display the importance band alongside the text as well.
+    Need to put in error handling for, if the user enters due date which comes before today's (present day's) date.